conix-security/zer0m0n/README.md

 zer0m0n is a driver for Cuckoo Sandbox, it will perform kernel analysis during the execution of a malware.
 There are many ways for a malware author to bypass Cuckoo detection, he can detect the hooks, hardcodes the Nt* functions to avoid the hooks, detect the virtual machine...
 The goal of this driver is to offer the possibility for the user to choose between the classical userland analysis or a kernel analysis, which will be harder to detect or bypass.

-Actually, it only works for XP 32 bit Windows machines, because of SSDT hooks usage (yes, we know it's not the "clean" technique :]), but we plan supporting other OSes.
+Actually, it only works for XP 32 bit Windows machines, because of SSDT hooks usage ( :] ), but we plan supporting other OSes.

 How it works
 ============